hugh-braico/slowtrainroll.in/docs/contributing-vods.md

 Does your vod ALREADY HAVE TIMESTAMPS IN THE DESCRIPTION?
 Check out [this tool](https://github.com/hugh-braico/yt-timestamp-to-twb)!
+(You could do the entire timestamping process through this tool even if timestamps don't already exist, but it's slower than editing a spreadsheet directly)

 I have an [automated timestamping program](https://github.com/hugh-braico/skug-stamper) in the works and it's what I currently use to timestamp SGOCE's vods, but it's